Clackline Bridge: Design and construction

 Main Roads engineer Ernest Godfrey completed a design for the Clackline Deviation, a single bridge over the waterway and railway, in August 1934.
 Godfrey was the first bridge engineer for Main Roads, and is credited with introducing concrete and steel bridges into Western Australia; however, for Clackline Bridge, he proposed using timber – the standard material for the preceding hundred years – with steel construction only for the longer span over the railway.
 He also suggested that a footpath be included on the bridge, so that schoolchildren and other pedestrians would have a safer railway crossing.
 The cost was estimated at £8500, plus an additional £700 for the footpath.
 The initial design was moved 10 ft south, to satisfy the Railways Department's requirement that the route not be too close to the Toodyay railway line (a spur line off the Eastern Railway) that ran parallel to the highway.
 This shift increased the curve radius, but required "the destruction of some well developed pine trees inside the old boundary fence of the [Clackline School] playground".

 Construction was undertaken by Main Roads Department day labourers, starting in January 1935, as part of an unemployment relief works program.
 The Western Australian Government Railways (WAGR) was involved in various aspects of the project – some railway land acquisition was required, and WAGR supplied and supervised a five-ton crane, used to erect the railway span girders.
 The bridge was completed less than one year after construction began, which would later be described as "a considerable achievement of the management and workforce for such a complex structure".
 Clackline Bridge was opened on 30 August 1935 by Acting Minister for Works H. Millington, having cost £9000.
-The first vehicle to cross the bridge was Millington's car, carrying himself and Albert Hawke on the front bumper, and a small boy who decided to take a ride on the rear bumper.
+The first vehicle to cross the bridge was Millington's car, carrying himself and Bert Hawke on the front bumper, and a small boy who decided to take a ride on the rear bumper.
 Afterwards, there was an official lunchtime party in Northam, hosted by the Northam Roads Board.